KevinMarquette/kevinmarquette.github.io/_posts/2017-03-04-Powershell-DSL-example-RDCMan.md

             <name>$GroupName</name>
           </properties>
     "@
-           $ScriptBlock.Invoke()
+           $ChildItems.Invoke()

             '    </group>'
         }
     }

 First I specified two parameters.
-The first one `$GroupName`, will be the name of the group and the `$ScriptBlock` will contain our child items.
+The first one `$GroupName`, will be the name of the group and the `$ChildItems` will contain our child items.

 The body is really simple in this one.
-I have two strings that I let fall to the pipeline and I execute that `$ScrptBlock`.
+I have two strings that I let fall to the pipeline and I execute that `$ChildItems`.
 Executing the `[ScriptBlock]` will run any commands that we place in there.

 Right now, this function could be used like this:

-    Get-RdcGroup -GroupName 'ATX' -ScriptBlock {
+    Get-RdcGroup -GroupName 'ATX' -ChildItems {
         Get-RdcServer -ComputerName 'Server1'
     }